YetundeBadru/AWS-Web-Application/README.md

 **Date:** December 7, 2024

-Welcome to the project!
+Welcome to My project!
 This repository documents how to set up a scalable web infrastructure for SmartShop using AWS services like EC2, VPC, and IAM.

 ---